metacall/core/docs/README.md

 The value model is implemented by means of object pool.
 Each value is a reference to a memory block allocated from a memory pool (which can be injected into **METACALL**).
 The references can be passed by value, this means **METACALL** copies the reference value instead of the data which this reference is pointing to, like most run-times do when managing their own values.

 Each created value must be destroyed manually, otherwise it will lead to a memory leak.
 This only occurs when dealing with **METACALL** at C level.
-If **METACALL** is being used in an higher language through [`ports`](/source/ports), the developer does not have to care about memory management.
+If **METACALL** is being used in a higher language through [`ports`](/source/ports), the developer does not have to care about memory management.

 The value memory layout is described in the following form.